reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 ### 4️⃣ system\_health\_snapshot.sh

 Every effective troubleshooting session starts with a baseline.
-This script captures CPU load averages, memory utilisation, disk capacity, and count of pending updates in one compact report—providing an immediate pulse check on host health.
+This script captures CPU load averages, memory utilisation, disk capacity, and count of pending updates in one compact report, providing an immediate pulse check on host health.
 Store successive snapshots to quantify the impact of tuning or to satisfy change approval evidence requirements.

-Because it relies solely on ubiquitous GNU utilities (uptime, free, df, and package managers), the script executes consistently across distributions and even minimal recovery environments, giving you dependable metrics no matter where you run it.
+Because it relies solely on ubiquitous GNU utilities (uptime, free, df, and package managers), the script executes consistently across distributions and even minimal recovery environments, providing dependable metrics regardless of where you run it.

 > Capture CPU load, memory, disk, and pending updates in one shot.